the-overdriven/g2-nb-install-guide/README.md

     - [item & enemy locator](https://github.com/the-overdriven/g2-nb-install-guide/blob/main/Union_Vob_Locator_17_07_2022.vdf)
     - add additional plugins (copy from [/plugins](https://github.com/the-overdriven/g2-nb-install-guide/tree/main/plugins) to /Data) (menu & inventory style)

+### Good to know
-6. Important change to increase FPS!
-Decrease these values in SystemPack.ini:
+- How to increase FPS?
+Decrease these values with hotkeys (+/- by default) or in SystemPack.ini:
 SPAWN_INSERTRANGE = 1500
 SPAWN_REMOVERANGE = 2000
 (on lower values creatures further away from you won't spawn which relieves the CPU load, it makes a difference especially in cities)